ppalazon/hspecid-x/docs/architecture.md

 The process follows four main steps:

 1. The captured **HSP** is fully transferred to the **FIFO**.
 2. Next, the spectral library transfer begins.
-As data arrives, it is injected into the **MSE** module.
+As data arrives, it is injected into the **MSE** module to compute all intermediate accumulators of channel 1 and 2.
-3. Each time the transmission of a spectral signature is completed, the **MSE** is computed by summing the intermediate accumulators.
-4. Dividing the result by the number of bands using a integer divider module.
+3. Each time the transmission of a spectral signature is completed, the **MSE** is computed by summing the intermediate accumulators and dividing the result by the number of bands using an integer divider module.
-5. Finally, the computed **MSE** value is compared with the previous results to detect the maximum and minimum values, which are sent to the *Register Control*.
+4. Finally, the computed **MSE** value is compared with the previous results to detect the maximum and minimum values, which are sent to the *Register Control*.

 ---